GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 - **nonTokenizedDeadLetterGcsPath**: GCS folder where failed to tokenize data will be stored

+The template also allows user to override the environment variable:

+- **MAX_BUFFERING_DURATION_MS**: Max duration of buffering rows in milliseconds.
+Default value: 100ms.

 A Dataflow job can be created and executed from this template in 3 ways:

 1. Using [Dataflow Google Cloud Console](https://console.cloud.google.com/dataflow/jobs)